How to Lead a Remote Team: The Complete Guide

 Measuring Engagement to Drive Your Strategy

 Many organizations know how to launch engagement initiatives.
-Far fewer know how to determine if they were effective.
+Far fewer know how to determine if they served a purpose.
 This is a classic weakness.
-As highlighted in this analysis on cohesion at a distance and its blind spots, there is a major gap in measuring the ROI of remote engagement.
+As highlighted in this analysis on distance cohesion and its blind spots, there is a major gap in measuring the ROI of remote engagement.
 To justify investments, HR must rely on concrete KPIs such as participation rates, employee feedback, and correlation with performance.

 Starting from Three Simple Questions